 Colton’s specialty is international education and he first joined EURO in Fall 2021 as part of the Windows to the World project to develop curriculum materials for K-12 educators.
 Since then, his role at EURO has expanded to manage educational outreach programming on Western Europe and the European Union alongside seven other Area Studies Centers at the Hamilton Lugar School.
 His grant portfolio amounts to nearly $1.3 million with successful grant applications to the US Department of Education, the European Commission, the National Endowment for the Humanities, the Union for the Dutch Language, and the Queen Wilhelmina Professorship Foundation.

-Colton is a doctoral student in the Department of Curriculum & Instruction at the IU School of Education where he conducts research on international forms of citizenship education.
-Colton’s research examines how citizenship and national identity are developed in schools around the world, and how those ideologies are framed by a nation’s political climate and international affairs.
-Colton received his Master’s degree in Religious Studies from Indiana University and has taught or assisted in teaching courses on social studies education in the U.S.; multicultural education in the U.S. and educating for social justice; and a variety of topics in the field of religious studies, specifically around his specialty on the religions of the ancient Mediterranean.
+Colton is completing his doctorate in the Department of Curriculum & Instruction at the IU School of Education where he conducts research on international forms of citizenship education.
+His research examines how citizenship and national identity are developed in schools around the world and how those ideologies are framed by a nation’s political climate and international affairs.